molmod/psiflow/docs/sampling.md

 )
 print(outputs)  # list of `SimulationOutput` instances
 ```
-In this example, the sample function will return a list of `Output` instances, each of which contains the trajectory of a single walker.
+In this example, the sample function will return a list of `Output` instances, each of which contains the trajectory of a single walker,
+as obtained by performing molecular dynamics simulations in the corresponding ensemble and with the provided total number of steps.
+Note that each of these simulations is independent (there exists no coupling between them), and as such, they will be executed in parallel as much as possible.
 The outputs are ordered in the same way as the input walkers (i.e. `outputs[0]` corresponds to the output from `walkers[0]`).
 They provide access to the sampled trajectory of the simulation, the elapsed simulation time, and importantly, a number of *observable properties*
 which have been written out by i-PI.
 These properties can be used to compute averages of physical observables, such as the internal energy or the virial stress tensor.